 Using an enema involves sending fluid through the anus into the bowels.
-It may be uncomfortable, but it should not be painful.
+It may cause discomfort and stomach cramps but should not be painful.

 In this article, we look at when and why an enema might be painful, how to use one safely, and more.